Photography Terminology Explained

-F-Stop (Aperture) is a term used to describe the aperture, or diaphragm opening of a lens. f-stop is the ratio of the focal length and the diameter of the lens opening and tells how wide open the aperture of a lens is.
+F-Stop (Aperture) is a term used to describe the aperture or diaphragm opening of a lens. f-stop is the ratio of the focal length and the diameter of the lens opening and tells how wide open the aperture of a lens is.

-f-stop = focal length / lens opening diameter.
+f-stop = focal length/lens opening diameter.

 F-stop is presented in the form f-number.
 For example, f/2.0 means that the aperture opening diameter is equal to the focal length divided by 2.
-Considering the same focal length, the smaller the f-stop (f/2.0) the wider is the effective aperture while f/10 will result to a narrow aperture that doesn’t allow much light in.
+Considering the same focal length, the smaller the f-stop (f/2.0) the wider the effective aperture while f/10 will result in a narrow aperture that doesn’t allow much light in.

-The “stops” were named from the markings on the old-style aperture ring designed so that moving one “stop” before and after the current stop adjusts the amount of light in by half or double the current amount.
+The “stops” were named from the markings on the old-style aperture ring designed so that moving one “stop” before and after the current stop adjusts the amount of light by half or double the current amount.

 In newer models of digital cameras without an aperture ring anymore, the user sets the aperture to these common aperture stops: f/1.4, f/2.0, f/2.8, f/4.0, f/5.6, f/8.0, f/11.0…..